rishivejani15/Movie-Recommender/README.md

-# Task 2 - IMDB Movie Recommendation System
+# IMDB Movie Recommendation System

 This project is a simple yet effective movie recommendation system built using a content-based filtering approach on the "IMDB Dataset of Top 1000 Movies and TV Shows".
 It features a web interface created with Streamlit where users can select a movie and get a list of similar movie recommendations.